-- A learning experience that progresses from a broad-based diagnostic Three Dimensional design experience to hone and develop professional specialist aptitudes and attitudes. - Opportunities to develop, apply and synthesise the design skills needed to initiate creative concepts and progress ideas to effective conclusions that respond to change in cultural and commercial needs expressed through lifestyles, work patterns and leisure pursuits. - An understanding of contemporary cultural, social, commercial, economic, and historic design contexts relevant to the study and practice within 3D Design including environmental and sustainable related issues. - The ability to communicate design concepts using a range of techniques, but furthermore in a manner which emphasises high-standard professional practice, using the most appropriate media in communicating design concepts. - An understanding and ability to link the conceptuality of design with the physicality of materials and construction techniques. - Generic, subject specific, contextual, enriching, and transferable knowledge skills and understanding to enhance employability. - The means to research, analyse, evaluate and synthesise information. - Personal study skills including the ability to manage independent and collaborative learning. - Visual, spoken and written presentation skills. - An awareness of and the means to progress to professional practice and further study.
+- A learning experience that progresses from a broad-based diagnostic design experience to the development of professional and specialist aptitudes and attitudes - The ability to synthesise aesthetic, technical, and human factors to provide solutions to a variety of design problems using appropriate industrial conventions and processes - Opportunities to develop, apply and synthesise the design skills needed to initiate creative concepts and progress ideas to effective conclusions that respond to change in cultural and commercial needs expressed through lifestyles, work patterns and leisure pursuits. - An understanding of contemporary cultural, social, commercial, economic, and historic design contexts relevant to the study and practice of design. - An understanding and ability to link the conceptuality of design with the physicality of materials and construction techniques - The ability to communicate design concepts using a range of techniques, but also in a manner which emphasises high-standard professional practice. - The ability to combine the application of different media in communicating design concepts, ranging from traditional craft techniques to advanced technological practice - Generic, subject specific, contextual, enriching, and transferable knowledge skills and understanding - The means to research, analyse, evaluate and synthesise information - Personal study skills including the ability to manage independent and collaborative learning - The opportunity to pursue a complex project in a chosen field of study and practice with confidence, taking clear responsibility for working independently in the pursuit of challenging goals - Confidence in the academic and commercial delivery of visual, spoken and written presentation language - An awareness of and the means to progress to professional practice and further study. - To help students enrolled on the programme to achieve a high level of transferrable skills to compete in a multidisciplinary workplace - A learning experience and awareness within 3D Design specialisms - To enhance the learning experience by engaging students with professional practitioners